nelsonaloysio/networkx-temporal/docs/source/examples/basics.rst

 .. attention::

-   To allow multiple interactions between the same nodes over time, create a :class:`~networkx_temporal.graph.TemporalMultiGraph` or :class:`~networkx_temporal.graph.TemporalMultiDiGraph` object instead.
+   To allow multiple interactions between the same nodes over time, create a :class:`~networkx_temporal.classes.TemporalMultiGraph` or :class:`~networkx_temporal.classes.TemporalMultiDiGraph` object instead.
 Otherwise, only a single edge is allowed among pairs.

 Slice temporal graph
 ====================

-Let's use the :func:`~networkx_temporal.graph.TemporalGraph.slice` method to split the temporal graph we created into a number of snapshots:
+Let's use the :func:`~networkx_temporal.classes.TemporalGraph.slice` method to split the temporal graph we created into a number of snapshots:

 .. code-block:: python